golgocat/PRMX-new-BlockChainApp/oracle_design.md

 **Steps:**

-1. Ensure origin satisfies `OracleOrigin`.
+1. Ensure caller is authorized:
+   - Origin satisfies `OracleOrigin`, OR
+   - Caller is in `OracleProviders` storage map.

 2. Ensure `MarketLocationConfig::contains_key(location_id)` (bound market only).